 bestseller lists.
 Dumas was also a finalist for the prestigious Thurber Prize for American Humor.
 She is the first Middle Eastern woman to be considered for this honor.

-Let's Watch and Listen - Adults
+Let's Talk About Immigration - Watch and Listen - Adults

 LET’S TAKE ACTION